 The H-1B is a temporary visa available to highly educated foreign professionals who hold at least a bachelor’s degree or its equivalent and who have an offer to work in a specialty occupation.
-Countless studies have shown the exponential value these professionals bring to the U.S. workforce, but this visa remains a hot topic in the immigration debate.
-Arbitrary caps, along with system inefficiencies, make it difficult for U.S. employers to obtain the H-1B visas they need.
-U.S. growth and innovation will continue to suffer without commonsense reform to this important visa.
+Countless studies have shown the incredible value these professionals bring to the U.S. workforce, but this visa remains a hot topic in the immigration debate.
+Arbitrary caps, along with system inefficiencies, make it difficult for U.S. employers to obtain the H-1B visas they need (see Figure 1).
+U.S. innovation and job creation will continue to suffer without common sense reform to this important visa.

-U.S. employers best know their business and workforce needs.
+U.S. employers know their business and workforce needs best.
 While Congress should ideally eliminate the arbitrary H-1B visa cap and allow the market to determine our H-1B supply, there are more limited solutions that can improve employer access to this group of professionals.
 A full range of solutions that the 114th Congress can pass includes:

-- Providing “dual intent” to U.S. advanced degree graduates who have a job offer by enabling this group to go directly to green card.
+Providing “dual intent” to U.S. advanced degree graduates who have a job offer by enabling this group to apply directly for green cards.
 More visas would be available to those H-1Bs that are truly temporary and do not seek permanent residence.

 H-1B Professionals Are Highly Educated Job Creators and Innovators

-H-1B scientists, engineers, doctors, teachers and mathematicians advance American innovation and are critical to many industries that are important to U.S. economic growth, including, but not limited to, biotechnology, education, energy, health care and high tech.
-In fact, more than half of all 303,000 patent grants in 2013 were to noncitizens of foreign origin.[iv]
+H-1B scientists, engineers, doctors, teachers and mathematicians advance American innovation and are critical to many industries that are important to U.S. economic growth, including biotechnology, education, energy, health care and high tech.
+More than half of all 303,000 patent grants in 2013 were to noncitizens of foreign origin.[iv]
 These are individuals we want here in America yet we put H-1B roadblocks before them and others like them.

 Employers Need Certainty and History Shows the Market Knows Best

 Employers need predictability in the H-1B system to plan for their workforce needs.
-Whether it is the certainty that comes from the ability to immediately access global talent when a contract is won or the reliability that the best and brightest talent will be able to join the employer in the next five to 10 years — around the clock access to talent is critical.
-Unfortunately, today’s H-1B cap does not provide this predictability.
-The H-1B cap has been reached every fiscal year since 2004, and in recent years has been exhausted in the first week of filing — before the fiscal year even begins triggering random lotteries to determine who is hired and which projects move forward.
+Whether it is the certainty that comes from immediate access to global talent when a contract is won, or the assurance that the best and brightest talent will be able to join the employer in the next five to 10 years — ready access to talent is critical.
+Unfortunately, today’s H-1B cap does not provide predictability.
+It has been reached every fiscal year since 2004, and in recent years has been exhausted in the first week of filing — before the fiscal year even begins triggering random lotteries to determine who gets hired and which projects move forward.
 America’s economy deserves better.

 H-1B Visas Help America Keep Educated World Talent

-While the H-1B visa may be used for temporary work purposes, it is often a critical stepping-stone for an employer to sponsor a talented foreign-born U.S. graduate for legal permanent residence.
-Under current law, foreign students graduating from U.S. universities are not permitted to have the intent to immigrate and are unable to apply directly for a green card upon graduation.
-Granting “dual intent” to foreign students who earn a U.S. advanced degree and who have a job offer would allow these students to apply directly for a green card and bypass the H-1B visa.
+While the H-1B visa may be used for temporary work purposes, it is often a critical step for an employer to sponsor a talented foreign-born graduate of an American university for legal permanent residence.
+Under current law, foreign students graduating from U.S. universities are not permitted to have the intent to immigrate and experience difficulty applying directly for a green card upon graduation.
+Granting “dual intent” to foreign students who earn a U.S. advanced degree and have a job offer would allow these students to apply directly for a green card without needing the H-1B visa.
 This assumes that a green card is available and can be processed in a timely manner, something that is not a reality today.
 By stapling a green card to a diploma we would attract and retain even more talent from around the world.

-H-1B Professionals Are Not Less Expensive Substitutes for American Professionals
+H-1B Professionals Are Not Less Expensive Substitutes for U.S. Professionals

-Employers Contributing to H-1B Fraud Detection and Prevention
+Employers Contribute to H-1B Fraud Detection and Prevention

 H-1Bs are an invaluable asset to U.S. employers and America.
-Not only are they highly educated, but they have also proven to help create jobs, complement the domestic workforce and innovate for our economy, all contributing to our economic growth.
-Ideally, a market-based cap should be enacted so as to not limit these important professionals and their work in our country.
+Not only are they highly educated, but they have also proven to help create U.S. jobs, complement the domestic workforce and innovate for our employers, all of which contribute to our economic growth.
+Ideally, a market-based escalator cap should be enacted so as to not limit these benefits to the economy.

 Download this information as a PDF.